sanaaziz-analyst/restaurant-insights-and-star-restaurant-identification/README.md

 **City-wise Restaurant Distribution**

-Wanted to understand where the restaurants are actually concentrated — useful for the consolidator to know where they have density and where there are gaps.
+Wanted to understand where the restaurants are actually concentrated, it is useful for the consolidator to know where they have density and where there are gaps.

 ```sql
 SELECT city, COUNT(*) AS restaurant_count